active-hash/active_hash/README.md

       add :id => 2, :name => "Canada"
     end

+## WARNING

+If you add data to an ActiveHash file during an initializer, it will not be reloaded in development in Rails.

 ## Auto-Defined fields

 ActiveHash will auto-define all fields for you when you load the hash.
 For example, if you have the following class: